 It is also important to encourage a sense of equal ownership in our national heritage and historic environment, including greater recognition of the diverse intangible cultural heritage (ICH) of local communities.
 From language, custom and belief to music and song, our discussions explore the unique local expressions of cultural heritage and their global connections, simultaneously universal and particular in character.

 Bringing together practitioners, policy-makers and academics, the day will offer presentations, participatory workshops, live performances and networking opportunities.
 We look forward to how we might realise this creative potential, fostering good relationships at a community level and promoting a dynamic, inclusive Scottish national identity for the future.

-Dr Alasdair Allan MSP, Minister for International Development & Europe, will open the day with a reflection on the global influence on our national cultural heritage and BEMIS’ Dr Rami Ousta will highlight the role of intangible cultural heritage as a pathway to active citizenship.
+Dr Alasdair Allan MSP, Minister for International Development & Europe, opened the day with a reflection on the global influence on our national cultural heritage and BEMIS’ Dr Rami Ousta highlighted the role of intangible cultural heritage as a pathway to active citizenship.

-Performances include an exciting collaboration between BBC Traditional Musician of the Year 2013 Paddy Callaghan, Sheikh Dr Muhammad Al-Hussaini and Dance Ihayami.
+Performances included an exciting collaboration between BBC Traditional Musician of the Year 2013 Paddy Callaghan, Sheikh Dr Muhammad Al-Hussaini and Dance Ihayami.

-Participatory workshops will be hosted by TRACS (Traditional Arts and Culture Scotland), BEMIS Scotland, Voluntary Arts Scotland and Museums Galleries Scotland.
+Participatory workshops were hosted by TRACS (Traditional Arts and Culture Scotland), BEMIS Scotland, Voluntary Arts Scotland and Museums Galleries Scotland.

-The day will finish with a panel discussion asking the the question, ‘What does Scotland’s inclusive national identity mean to you?’ with storyteller and musician Marion Kenny and Edyta Kania of Dance Ihayami, Donald Shaw, Director of Celtic Connections and BEMIS’ Danny Boyle.
+The day finished with a panel discussion asking the the question, ‘What does Scotland’s inclusive national identity mean to you?’ with storyteller and musician Marion Kenny and Edyta Kania of Dance Ihayami, Donald Shaw, Director of Celtic Connections and BEMIS’ Danny Boyle.
 Chaired by Donald Smith, Director of TRACS.